lferpaz/TFG/README.md

 Once you have installed the required packages, you can run the system by running the following command: python src/main.py

-For more detailed instructions on how to install and run the system, please refer to the user manual in the `docs/` directory.
 ## Neural Network Architecture 🏗️
 The neural network architecture consists of the following layers: